link1905/system-design-101/content/docs/system-administration/system-protection/rate-limiting.md

 r2 -> b.t2: Take
 ```

-If there is no token left, excessive requests are delayed or discarded
+If tokens are exhausted, requests are delayed or discarded:

 ```d2
 b: Bucket {